10A NCAC 13G .0317 BUILDING SERVICE EQUIPMENT

 (a) The building and all fire safety, electrical, mechanical, and plumbing equipment in a family care home shall be maintained in a safe and operating condition.

-(b) There shall be a central heating system sufficient to maintain 75 degrees F (24 degrees C) under winter design conditions.
-Built-in electric heaters, if used, shall be installed or protected so as to avoid hazards to residents and room furnishings.
+(b) Built-in electric heaters, if used, shall be installed or protected so as to avoid burn hazards to residents and room furnishings.
 Unvented fuel burning room heaters and portable electric heaters are prohibited.

-(d) The hot water tank shall be of such size to provide an adequate supply of hot water to the kitchen, bathrooms, and laundry.
-The hot water temperature at all fixtures used by residents shall be maintained at a minimum of 100 degrees F (38 degrees C) and shall not exceed 116 degrees F (46.7 degrees C).
+(d) Hot water shall be supplied to the kitchen, bathrooms, and laundry.
+The hot water temperature shall be maintained at a minimum of 100 degrees F and shall not exceed 116 degrees F at all fixtures used by or accessible to residents.
+Notwithstanding the requirements of Rule .0301 of this Section, the requirements of this Paragraph shall apply to new and existing facilities.

 (e) All resident areas shall be well lighted for the safety and comfort of the residents.
 The minimum lighting required is:

-(g) Fireplaces, fireplace inserts and wood stoves shall be designed or installed so as to avoid a burn hazard to residents.
+(g) Fireplaces, fireplace inserts, and wood stoves shall be designed and installed so as to avoid a burn hazard to residents.
 Fireplace inserts and wood stoves must be U.L. listed.

 History Note: Authority G.S.
 131D‑2.16; 143B‑165;